About the Office of Employee Assistance (OEA)

 Programs & Events

-Choosing to lead a healthier lifestyle will increase your energy, reduce stress, and make you feel better about yourself.
-FIU has many wellness offerings for faculty and staff that can help you achieve your wellness goals.
+Choosing to lead a healthy lifestyle can be difficult.
+PAWS wants to help you the entire way.
+Leading a healthier lifestyle will help boost your mood, increase your energy, reduce stress, and help you feel happier about yourself.
+FIU has many wellness offerings for faculty and staff that can help you achieve your optimum health and well-being.

 Sign up for our monthly newsletter.
 It covers a range of topics from yoga in the office, better hydration, and many more!